k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: pushing boulders, ball & chain handling in Vlad's cavern
 - Fix: shallow water not drying up from objects being dropped into them
 - Fix: metalvores eating a metal container would also consume all contents
+- Fix: run travel was not stopping at terrain/objects of interest